 I thought about the parents of those little ones, whose crushing loss–losing a child before their first birthday–is immeasurable.
-The cost of 23,000 infant deaths on our country is unimaginable.
+The cost of infant mortality on our country is unimaginable.

 The loss cuts deeper because infant mortality is a problem we understand pretty clearly.
 It is not Democrat or Republican, Red State or Blue state.
 It’s not about who is President.
 The causes of infant mortality and solutions to it are well known.
 It is a problem other countries have solved.
 And it is something we have ignored.

 As a visual artist, I believe in the power of art to change hearts, minds, behavior, and the world.
 Think about the famous AIDS Quilt, a community art project commemorating the loss of more than 80,000 lives.
 By ‘drawing’ a picture of a problem, we can see and feel the enormity of it.
 Our country, our leaders, and lawmakers need to see exactly what infant mortality looks like in America.

 My vision for TheMourningProject.com was that each of the infants lost in a given year will be remembered with a unique, handmade, heartfelt little elegy.
 I asked the fiber art community to come together to make 23,000+ pairs of baby booties.
 This is the number of American infants who die every year.**(update: this number is now 20,000 each year).